SUSE-Developer-Community/sandbox-welcome-content/md/cfcli/install/debian.md

-To install the cf-cli on a Debian based system, add the repo and install with the following script:
+To install the cf-cli on a Debian based system (Ubunty, Debian, Mint, etc.), add the repo and install with the following script:

 ```bash
 wget -q -O - https://packages.cloudfoundry.org/debian/cli.cloudfoundry.org.key | sudo apt-key add -